aws-samples/aws-serverless-security-workshop/docs/06-waf/README.md

 	 cd ~/environment/aws-serverless-security-workshop/src
 	 mysql -h <replace-with-your-aurora-cluster-endpoint> -u admin -p
 	```

+	If you have gone through Module 4 and set the DB to require the `admin` user to use

 	type in the DB password (if you have gone through **Module 2: Secrets Manager**, your DB password may have been rotated by Secrets Manager.
 You can retrieve the new password by going to the Secrets Manager and click on the **Retrieve secret value** button